The Best Type of Fire Extinguisher for Your Home

 Use a Class B extinguisher when the fire’s fuel source is a combustible gas or liquid such as gasoline, ethanol or propane.
 These flames can burn out quickly if the fuel source is removed, but they can also spread fast.
 Keep this type of fire extinguisher in places like your garage, workshop or shed.

 These extinguishers are designed to put out electrical fires.
 Until the electrical source is cut off, the fire can continue to burn.
 Be aware that water cannot put out an electrical fire and doing so may lead to electrocution.

-It can be difficult to think about which home fire extinguisher is best and where best to store it.
+It can be difficult to think about the best fire extinguisher for your home and where best to store it.
 When looking for which home fire extinguisher to buy, consider buying an all-purpose or multi-rated extinguisher, labeled “ABC.”
 This means the extinguisher can be used on Class A, B and C fires.
 In terms of the number of home fire extinguishers you should have, try to have at least one per floor, so you have it available in case of an emergency.
 Fire extinguishers should also be kept in the kitchen and garage.
-It is important what you also know when the fire cannot be contained.
-Fire extinguishers are only one part of a fire response plan, but the primary element is to escape safely.
+It is important that you also know when the fire cannot be contained.
+Fire extinguishers are only one part of a fire response plan, but the most important thing is to escape safely.